 Wealthy Affiliate Certification Course

 I use child themes in my affiliate marketing business.
 Have you ever wanted to build an internet-based business to bring in extra income, learn new skills, and establish relationships?
-Wealthy Affiliate is an online platform that will teach you the skills you need to build a thriving business that will serve you for years to come.
+Check out my #1 recommended resource by clicking the banner below.

 Additionally, becoming familiar with child themes is a great way to learn the ins and outs of WordPress if you’ve ever considered becoming a website or theme developer.
 By having access to your child theme’s Stylesheet, your CSS and template skills will be taken to a whole new level.
 Working with child themes is a great learning opportunity.